wachaon/wes/docs/README.en.md

 console.log('%O', JSON.parse(content))
 ```

 ## *minitest*

 *minitest* can write simple tests.
-Going back to the basic concept from version `0.10.71` , we reduced the types of assertions to three.
+From version `0.10.71` , we went back to the basic concept and reduced the types of assertions to 3 types.

-### usage
+### Usage

-Divide into groups with `describe` , write tests with `it` , and validate with `assert` . `pass` is an array of the number of occurrences of `it` and the number of passes.
+Group with `describe` , test with `it` , and verify with `assert` . `pass` will be an array of the number of occurrences of `it` and the number of passes.

 ```javascript
 const { describe, it, assert, pass } = require('minitest')